 She is dedicated to recognizing each individuals’ unique strengths and challenges which she honours, validates, and nurtures in her work.

 Gabriele graduated from the Music Therapy program in 1983 and has been working in the field ever since.
 She has a background in analytical MT and psychodynamic approaches (Germany), and has completed trainings in both GIM and NMT.
 Currently she is employed with Providence Health.

 Gabriele loves working with people from all walks of life.
 Witnessing how music can touch the soul, release deep emotions, and contribute to positive change and healing is a never-ending privilege.

-Kristine Theurer is an accredited music therapist who has worked in residential care for over 20 years.
+Dr. Kristine Theurer is a certified music therapist who has worked in residential care for over 20 years.
 She has pioneered the use of standardized peer support programs to address loneliness and social isolation in senior living.
 Kristine is a published author of a number of research articles, the most recent of which The Need for a Social Revolution in Residential Care is the most downloaded article in the Journal of Aging Studies.
 She is currently continuing her research as a PhD candidate at the University of British Columbia.
 Kristine leads training workshops for staff working in health care in Canada and the US and presents regularly at international conferences.
 She has a Master of Arts in Gerontology and received numerous research awards including grants from the Michael Smith Foundation for Health Research and the Social Sciences and Humanities Research Council of Canada.
 She serves on the planning committee for the national conference on culture change in Canada, hosted by the Schlegel-University of Waterloo Research Institute for Aging.

-Retired Music Therapist Accredited (MTA) 2011
+Retired Certified Music Therapist (MTA) 2011

 Music Therapist Interior Health 1995-2010